ArtsyArtys/Create-Web-App/README.md

   - [ ] Vue base setup to be made
   - [ ] Ruby on Rails to be added to Runtime Environment options

-  Current focus is on refactoring file creation to rely less on installation folders so the project can scale arbitrarily without a large installation cost and so contributors can more easily make Pull Requests that are suitable for additions to the project.
-Then the project will be converted to .exe format for simplified installation across all operating systems.
+  Current focus is on fixing database connections and converting to .exe format for simplified installation across all operating systems.
 Then current bugs and incomplete parts will be attended and additions will then be made.

-  The current version of Create Web App is version 1.0.4 and has been tested extensively with the NERD stack.
+  The current version of Create Web App is version 1.0.5 and has been tested extensively with the NERD stack.
 Updates will be posted regularly.
 Issues, complaints, and design decisions are welcome to be discussed via email at Randy@ArtsyArtys.com.